QIWI-API/qiwipay-docs/qiwipay_en.html.md

 8059 | Currency is not allowed |
 8060 | Amount too big | Amount is higher than allowed for payout.
-8061 | Currency mismatch | Payout currency and original transaction currency are not the same 8069 | Quantity limit of transactions is reached | The number of testing operations per day exceeds the [limit](#test_limit) 8070 | Amount of transaction is bigger than allowed | Test operation amount exceeds the [allowed value](#test_limit) 8151 | Authentification failed | Customer failed to authenticate on 3DS.
+8061 | Currency mismatch | Payout currency and original transaction currency are not the same 8062 | Temporary error  | Server is busy, repeat the request later 8069 | Quantity limit of transactions is reached | The number of testing operations per day exceeds the [limit](#test_limit) 8070 | Amount of transaction is bigger than allowed | Test operation amount exceeds the [allowed value](#test_limit) 8151 | Authentification failed | Customer failed to authenticate on 3DS.